donaldrauscher/blog/_posts/2017-12-31-redash-gke.markdown

 permalink: /redash-gke
 ---

 Professionally, I have worked quite a lot with BI platforms Looker and Tableau.
 They are great BI platforms for an organization, though probably too heavy (and too expensive) for a small project or a bootstrapping startup.
 Sometimes you just need something where you can write queries and dump them into a visualization.
 Recently, I was looking to implement a lightweight BI tool for a personal project.
 I chose to use [Redash](https://redash.io/), which you can [self-host](https://redash.io/help-onpremise/setup/setting-up-redash-instance.html) on your own infrastructure.
 This post documents how to set up Redash on Google Cloud using GKE.
+Because I am using CloudSQL as the Postgres backend and a persistent drive for Redis, we can delete our cluster when we're not using it and spin it back up as needed, without losing any data!

 ## Infrastructure Setup